Brading Station Visitor Centre, Isle of Wight

-Come visit Brading Station;s Heritage Centre and the signal box, a real joy to railway enthusiasts everywhere.
+Come to visit Brading Station’s Heritage Centre and the signal box, a real joy to railway enthusiasts everywhere.
 The centre’s tea room provides refreshments which include railway man’s lunches, cream teas, snacks and drinks to suit all tastes.

 In 1987 Brading Station was threatened with demolition.
 A strong reaction from Brading community prompted the Brading Town Trust and Brading Town Council to resolve to save the Station.
 In 1989 the entire Station complex was made a Grade II listed building and leased to Brading Town Trust.

 A community group, the Brading Station Community Centre Association, was created to manage the Station which continued until 1998.
 However, by the end of 1998, the Association had largely disbanded and the Station was further vandalised.
 In 2000 the Town Council entered into an agreement with Brading Town Trust to manage the Station.
 Again, efforts were made to hire out the building but insufficient income was generated.

 In 2002 a Market Towns Health check was undertaken and a Community Development Action Plan created.
 The Plan consisted of a number of projects, one of which was the restoration of the Station.
 In 2004 grant funding was obtained from Leader +, the Railway Heritage Trust (RHT) and the South East England Development Agency (SEEDA) and the buildings on the western platform were restored.